top of page

 If you are sharing information about the route, Outdoor GPS is often the preference.
 This is especially handy through WhatsApp as it’s very easy to draw on images, therefore we can easily show alternate routes or things of that ilk.
 If you need to share information about where you are for, any of the above modes work well.

-SAFETY & SUPPORT
+SUPPORT

 THE SUPPORT

 You will have myself (James) and 2 of my good friends and colleagues Jacqs and Jools with you for the entire event.
 The full shebang.
 We will be supported by a range of crew who will be joining for weekly stages and rotating in and out.
-At any times, you can expect up to 10 support crew comprised of drivers, Pit Stop managers, shoppers, cooks, medics and massage therapists.
+At any times, you can expect up to 10 support crew comprised of drivers, Pit Stop managers, shoppers, cooks, medics and physio’s.

 YOUR OWN SUPPORTERS